 I’ve only heard some of the ideas from the book quoted by Tai Lopez so far and haven’t seen the new movie either.
 The blinks have been sitting in my library for a while, so it was about time to let one of the most brilliant minds in the history of the world, Mr. Hawking, speak.

-First published in 1988 this book resembled Stephen Hawking’s wish to make the most important theories, discoveries and phenomena from the world of physics accessible to everyone with a basic 8th-grade knowledge of math and physics.
+First published in 1988 A Brief History of Time resembled Stephen Hawking’s wish to make the most important theories, discoveries and phenomena from the world of physics accessible to everyone with a basic 8th-grade knowledge of math and physics.

 Here are the 3 things I’m personally taking away from it: